D0D0123/MemoryGuideC/README.md

 ## Variable Scope and Passing by Reference

+*Scope* is the area of the program where an item (be it variable, constant, function, etc.) that has an identifier name is recognized.
+It defines where in the program the variable can be used or referenced.

 When a variable is passed as an argument into a function, the function receives a *copy* of that variable that is *local to the function's scope*.
 This means that you can't modify the value of the original variable by directly passing it into a function.

 Instead, to be able to modify the value stored in the original variable, the function must receive a pointer to the variable - this is called **passing by reference**.
 This works because now the function has the address of the original variable - remember that a pointer is just a memory address.